MikeKalnt/VAE-TME/README.md

-# Future Network Traffic Matrix Synthesis and Estimation Based on Variational AutoEncoders (VAEs)
+# Official Implementation: "Future Network Traffic Matrix Synthesis and Estimation Based on Deep Generative Models"
 Solving Traffic Matrix Estimation problem (in Network Tomography) from link-level measurements, using Variational AutoEncoders (VAEs).
+The code can be used also for Traffic Matrix Synthesis.

 ## Requirements
 This project has been developed and tested in Python 3.6.9 and requires the following libraries: